 Whenever I get into the gray area of my depression, I try to embrace and direct compassion at myself that somehow makes it a little bearable.
 I’ve comprehended that mental illness is a lone battle, which despite all the struggles I got to conquer myself with kindness and empathy.

 3. Bad Choices

 If you’re a kind of person who takes life adventures like a roller coaster and appreciates each ride, you know how it is.
 Our choices are what make us.
 But oh, they don’t define us.
 There are a lot of bad choices that we make in our lives leaving us regretful at the end.
-Giving in to something/someone more than they deserve, not spending enough time with someone, not being able to say ‘No’, and many more.
+Giving in to something/someone more than they deserve, not spending enough time with dear ones, not being able to say ‘No’, and many more.
 Here know one thing, “Making mistakes is very natural that earns us life lessons.
 If you see from a wider perspective, you actually grow from them.”
 I know that the guilt is too big to let go, it is not easy to forgive yourself, and it scares to gather yourself once again.
-But trust me, it is not the end of the world and you have to go a long way.
+But trust me, it is not end of the world and you have to go a long way.

 I have fallen for a lot of not-just-right options in my life so far.
 And I’m confessing it here, not to encourage the fact but to summon myself.
 I have accepted my failures.
 And it is my self-acceptance that makes me stronger enough.
 Today, I have decided not just to avoid repeating the prior mistakes but also not let the remorse haunt me for the rest of my life.